The Fall River Cult Murders, 1979-80

 The case against Carl Davis fell apart completely.
 He never stood trial for his alleged role in the abduction and ritual slaughter of Karen Marsden.
 However, the following year he was arrested for assaulting Sonny Sparda with a deadly weapon.
 According to a statement made by Carl Drew on his personal blog, Davis beat the three-month pregnant Sparda and stabbed her in the head with a knife because she had information implicating both him and Robin Murphy (and absolving Drew) in Marsden’s murder.47 He served seven years and is now free.

 Carl Drew would go down as the guiding hand of the 'Fall River Cult Murders.'
 Through numerous character witnesses, it was pretty well established that he was a man who was feared by basically everyone around him.
 He also had a felony record with past convictions for assault, weapons possession and armed robbery.
 Robin Murphy’s testimony painted him as a violent, sadistic killer who acted as the ringleader in these ghastly murders and the jury was inclined to agree.
-Further damning testimony came from his ex-girlfriend, a woman named Leah Johnson, who claimed that Drew admitted to her that he had “killed a girl” along with Davis, Murphy and another woman (presumably Carol Fletcher) while under the influence of drugs.
+Further damning testimony came from his ex-girlfriend, a woman named Leah Johnson, who claimed that Drew admitted to her that he had “killed a girl” along with Davis, Murphy and another woman (presumably Carol Fletcher) while under the influence of drugs.48 He also allegedly gave Johnson a diamond ring that belonged to Marsden.49

 Despite his unwavering claims of innocence, Drew was convicted in the first-degree murder of Karen Marsden and is serving a life sentence at the MCI in Shirley, Massachusetts, with no possibility of parole.
 He has filed numerous appeals over the years seeking a new trial.
-His most recent, and final, was denied in 2006
+His most recent, and final, was denied in 2006.50 Drew’s supporters are currently petitioning for the Massachusetts governor to review his case.51

 The case involving Doreen Levesque’s murder never went to trial.
 The District Attorney claimed it would be a costly exercise in futility that would, best case scenario, simply result in a second life sentence for Carl Drew.
 All charges against Drew and Willie Smith, the man who supposedly assisted him the night of her killing, were quietly dropped.
-There are no plans to reopen the case
+There are no plans to reopen the case.52

 Far from closing this dark chapter in Fall River’s history, the convictions proved to be a legal nightmare that continues to haunt the city right to this day.
-Allegations of witness tampering, falsified information, insufficient counsel, legal rights violations and police misconduct all loomed heavy as the now-closed cases against Maltias and Drew came apart following a shocking admission by Robin Murphy: she recanted her entire testimony in an unsuccessful bid for a new trial in 1984
+Allegations of witness tampering, falsified information, insufficient counsel, legal rights violations and police misconduct all loomed heavy as the now-closed cases against Maltias and Drew came apart following a shocking admission by Robin Murphy: she recanted her entire testimony in an unsuccessful bid for a new trial in 1984.53

 “I believe Carl Drew was guilty of killing Karen and many, many other women in the area,” Murphy later told a parole board.
 “I believed he belonged in jail, but also knew justice was not taking place.
-So I made the story up.”
+So I made the story up.”54 She also claimed that she was not actually present for the Raposa murder55 and admitted to fabricating the testimony that led to Andy Maltias’ conviction as retribution for sexually abusing her.56

-.57 Carol Fletcher, a key witness who was allegedly present for Karen Marsden’s murder, maintains that she was threatened by police into making her false statements in order to convict Carl Drew.
+A number of other witnesses also recanted their trial statements, claiming that they were made under police pressure or else the influence of drugs.57 Carol Fletcher, a key witness who was allegedly present for Karen Marsden’s murder, maintains that she was threatened by police into making her false statements in order to convict Carl Drew.
 She now claims that the murder did not even take place in the woods of Westport.
 According to her revised version of events, Robin Murphy killed Marsden at the Harbor Terrace housing projects in Fall River and the body was dismembered and dumped at various locations.
 “They were fighting and Robin started pulling Karen’s hair out of her head,” Fletcher now claims.
 “I saw Robin put the knife toward Karen and I ran off.
 I was scared.”58

 Paul Carey, a detective from the Fall River Major Crimes Division who worked on the case, has his own theory: “I still believe that Murphy was the real ringleader, not Drew; that Levesque was murdered because Murphy was also in love with her and became jealous when Levesque started seeing Drew.
 I believe Murphy and Marsden were present when Levesque was killed.
 I think Murphy killed Raposa because Raposa was in love with Maltais.
 Murphy admitted that she and Raposa had previously been lovers.
 And, I believe Murphy killed Marsden because of the two previous murders.
-Marsden was at the scene of those murders, and I believe Murphy knew she was the weak link and might get them convicted.”
+Marsden was at the scene of those murders, and I believe Murphy knew she was the weak link and might get them convicted.”59

 CONCLUSION